 This 2013 resource seems prescient.

-Hospital Policy for Allocation of Scarce Resources from the University of Pittsburgh
+Fair Allocation of Scarce Medical Resources in the Time of Covid-19

 Book: Psychiatry of Pandemics: A Mental Health Response to Infection Outbreak, by Damir Huremović, MD, MPP, FACLP

 Dr. Huremović is likely the only ACLP member to have edited a book on the psychiatry of infectious epidemics.
 This link may open a pdf of the book if activated within your institutional network.

 Epidemiological incidence tracking